 </p>

-This can ensure<p>The text inside the tag is displayed continuously, without causingifTags are separated by.
+This can ensure<p>The text within the tag is displayed continuously, without beingifbroken by the tag.

-• Other auxiliary tags:like{% set ... %}/{% with ... %}/{% include ... %}These tags, their main function is logical processing or introducing other template fragments, should not generate additional output.
-Using-They can be avoided from leaving traces in the document flow.
+• Other auxiliary tags:like{% set ... %}/{% with ... %}/{% include ... %}and tags, their main function is logical processing or introducing other template fragments, they should not produce extra output.
+Use-They can avoid leaving traces in the document flow.

-2. Generate smaller HTML files:By removing unnecessary whitespace, the size of the HTML file can be slightly reduced.This can improve the page loading speed to some extent, especially on websites with large amounts of content and frequent access.Although the optimization effect of a single page may not be obvious, when accumulated, it will have a positive effect on server bandwidth and user experience.
+2. Generate smaller HTML files:By removing unnecessary whitespace, you can slightly reduce the size of the HTML file.This can improve the page loading speed to some extent, especially on websites with large amounts of content and frequent visits.Although the optimization effect of a single page may not be obvious, accumulating it will have a positive effect on server bandwidth and user experience.

-3. Enhance code readability and maintainability:Clean HTML source code, free of unnecessary blank lines, which makes it easier for developers to view and debug.When needing to locate an element or understand the page structure, concise code can be easily seen.
+3. Improve code readability and maintainability:Clean HTML source code, without extra blank lines to interfere, making it easier for developers to view and debug.When it is necessary to locate an element or understand the page structure, concise code can be understood at a glance.

-4. Avoid layout surprises:In certain CSS or JavaScript scenarios sensitive to whitespace, precise control over whitespace can avoid some subtle layout errors or script execution anomalies.
-For example, in CSS, a space between two inline block-level elements might be rendered as a small gap by the browser, whereas using-Can eliminate this gap, achieving seamless connection.
+4. Avoid layout surprises:In some CSS or JavaScript scenarios sensitive to whitespace, precise control of whitespace can avoid some subtle layout errors or script execution anomalies.
+For example, in CSS, a space between two inline block-level elements may be rendered as a small gap by the browser, and using-Can eliminate this gap, achieving seamless connection.

 When to use and precautions